szymonpoltorak/FlashCards/README.md

 ***

-## Icons
+## Credits to Authors

-Icons I used are not my property, and I do not claim the ownership of them.
+Icons and font I used are not my property, and I do not claim the ownership of them.

 * **Application Icon**: \
 Source: [Flaticon.com](https://www.flaticon.com/free-icons/flash-cards), \